Skip to Content

 Vape detector warning stickers were on bathroom walls the first day of school, Aug.
 1, but the vape detectors were not installed in all the bathrooms at the high school until Aug.
 20, three weeks after the school year started.

 Vape detectors are powered by different types of sensors which include gas, particulate, optical, chemical, or combination sensors.
 The sensors detect the different chemicals often found in vapes or E-cigarettes like nicotine and react to the abnormal levels of those chemicals in the air.
-The sensors are specifically designed for more precise decisions, as they differ from smoke dectectors.
-Once a substance is detected, an alert is sent to different adminstrators via email.
+The sensors are specifically designed for more precise decisions, as they differ from smoke detectors.
+Once a substance is detected, an alert is sent to different administrators via email.

 Not only do they detect vapes, but other substances like tobacco and perfume.
 Halo can also detect air quality, health index, and gunshots.

-“Other than substances, the vape detectors can even dectect noise,” Jeffery O’Neal, assistant principal, said.
+“Other than substances, the vape detectors can even detect noise,” Jeffery O’Neal, assistant principal, said.
 “If it’s noisy in there, like a fight, we get alerts on that too,” O’Neal said.
 He believes this has decreased the amount of vaping at Marietta High School.

 Studies have been used to support the school’s plans of decreasing vaping.
 The district partnered with other school districts and conducted a pilot program during the spring.